 - Big Agnes – They have long been a go-to brand in the thru-hiking community and have tents that are sure to fit your budget, ranging from $250-$500.

 - Tarptent – High quality and amazing name in the thru-hiking community, they have a tent to suit nearly any need, ranging from $200-$700+.Ultimately, how much you should spend on a tent is up to you and how much money you have available

-Ultimately, the best tent choice for you depends on how much money you would like to invest, how often you plan to use it, and what type of weather conditions are expected.
+Ultimately, the best tent choice depends on how much money you would like to invest, how often you plan to use it, and what weather conditions are expected.